Lohenl/gasp-swe-assignment-2024/README.md

 # gasp-swe-assignment-2024

-Financial Assistance Scheme Management System developed in NodeJS on Azure Functions
+Financial Assistance Scheme Management System developed in TypeScript for NodeJS on Azure Functions

-Coding Assignment for SWE role in GovTech GASP
+Coding Assignment for SWE role in GASP

 ## Features